itsyaboii1337/Data_Science_Alliance/README.md

 # Research questions
 There's a lot of different questions one could ask depending on the concidered data.
-An example file is provided in this repositoy where the LIDC-IDRI dataset is briefly explored and some questions are investigated.
+An example file is provided in this repositoy where the LIDC-IDRI dataset is briefly explored and some questions are investigated (results below).
 This dataset contains 1013 thoracic CT scans, and 2669 lung nodules (tumors) annoted by 4 different radiologists.
 Additionally some spreadsheets are provided which contain more information regarding count, size and malignancy of the tumors.

 Some ideas: